OCR’s Distinguished Instructors

 Jim Richardson has 30 years of experience in the plumbing/construction industry.
 During that time, he has experience working for non-union and union contractors, worked as a contractor, as well as experience as a plumbing inspector for a Health Department and currently a Building Department.
 James holds Ohio Board of Building Standards Plumbing Inspector, Plumbing Plans Examiner Certification, Residential Mechanical Inspector Certification, Commercial Mechanical Inspector Certification, as well as the ASPE CPD certification.

 Jim enjoys working in the plumbing industry, helping design professionals, contractors, owners, and other enforcement agencies by providing education and technical expertise to solve technical design issues.
 Jim believes providing the technical education needs of the industry is essential to ensuring buildings are constructed/designed to be safe and sanitary for the occupants.
 Jim is an active member of ASPE, ICC, ASSE, and ASTM.
 He has served on ICC Plumbing Code Action Committees in 2018 and 2021.
+Jim has been a Trustee for the Ohio Association of Plumbing Inspectors (OAPI) for several terms as well as volunteering for their education committee each year, and is the current President of the organization.

 J.D.
 White, Electrical Code